 Caning of Charles Sumner: Prelude

-- After attacking the institution, Sumner turned his attention to Stephen Douglass and Andrew Butler, the authors of the Act.
+After attacking the institution, Sumner turned his attention to Stephen Douglas and Andrew Butler, the authors of the Act.

-- Sumner’s speech drew a negative response by many southern and northern congressman.
-Many did not like how crude he was in his speech or how derogatory he was towards his fellow congressman.
+Sumner's speech drew a negative response from many southern and northern congressmen.
+Many did not like how crude he was in his speech or how derogatory he was towards his fellow congressmen.

 Caning of Charles Sumner: Attack

-- Brooks continued his pummeling of Sumner and was finally restrained by other Congressman.
+Brooks continued his pummeling of Sumner and was finally restrained by other Congressmen.
 He left the chamber quietly.

 Caning of Charles Sumner: Aftermath

-- The northern press argued that the South would not allow free speech and that anyone who disagreed with them would be facing a violence.
+The northern press argued that the South would not allow free speech and that anyone who disagreed with them would be facing violence.

 - The Crime Against Kansas Speech